Michael Katsidis: 2012: trainer changes

 Having hired a new trainer in fellow Australian and former heavyweight contender Justin Fortune, Katsidis moved up light-welterweight again for a fight against Albert Mensah, which took place on 13 April 2012 at the Hard Rock Hotel and Casino in Las Vegas.
 Despite throwing over a thousand punches in a typically action-packed outing, Katsidis was outboxed by Mensah, who landed fewer but more damaging punches (particularly the uppercut, to which Katsidis has always been vulnerable).
 In the ninth round, Katsidis was hurt several times and looked to be on shaky legs as he stumbled around the ring.
 At the end of the ten-round contest, the judges scored a majority decision for Mensah with scores of 98–92, 96–94 and 95–95.

 Later in the year, Katsidis was scheduled to fight then-undefeated Darleys Pérez on 10 August at the Morongo Casino, but later withdrew on 25 July due to a knee injury.
 At one point during October, Katsidis was in the running for a high-profile welterweight bout against then-returning British star Ricky Hatton, but Hatton instead chose Vyacheslav Senchenko as his opponent.
 Katsidis later stated that from thereon he would stay at lightweight, which he felt was his natural weight class.
 In another in-depth December interview, Katsidis revealed that he had moved back to Sydney and hired veteran trainer Johnny Lewis for future bouts.

 2013: health scare and inactivity

 Katsidis' first bout of 2013 was scheduled for 21 February at the Melbourne Pavilion, against Weng Haya of the Philippines.
 However, on 12 February the news broke that the fight had been cancelled, with Katsidis having received medical advice based on MRI and CAT scans that he should retire.
 A week following the announcement, further information from the scans revealed that Katsidis had suffered scarring of the brain.
 In July, Katsidis expressed his desire for a farewell fight in his hometown of Toowoomba, where he had not fought since 2006.
-He also stated that he was clear to fight, while having other aspirations outside of boxing.
-In October, it was at one point confirmed that Katsidis would face Stephen Foster on 11 December at the Sydney Entertainment Centre, but for unknown reasons this did not take place on the date.
+He also stated that he was medically clear to fight, while having other aspirations outside of boxing.